top of page

 • “We passed a basic compliance check.”

 But tools don’t create security outcomes.
+What matters is:

 • Are they configured correctly?